Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, will play at 8:30 PM on Thursday against the Miami Heat in the 2023 NBA Playoffs.
+Nikola Jokic and the rest of the Denver Nuggets match up versus the Miami Heat in the NBA Playoffs on Sunday, at 8:00 PM ET.

-Let's break down Jokic's prop bets, and some stats and trends to help you select good wagers.
+Let's break down the prop bets available for Jokic, using stats and trends to make good predictions.

 Nikola Jokic Prop Bets vs. the Heat